laneboysrc/rc-headless-transmitter/doc/configurator.md

 Like the *Websocket protocol*, the *UART protocol* does not provide real-time transfer of data as underlying implementations usually have a buffer between the serial port and the application.
 As such the same algorithms as described for the *Websocket protocol* apply.

+The *UART protocol* is considered reliable and therefore does not require special handling for lost or corrupted information.

 ## APPENDIX: nRF protocol bandwidth estimation